My-Finance-Report/yearly_report/README.md

 - filter by year when you look at dashboard
 - privacy policy
 - refresh on the page keeps you in the same view
   -same with form submitting the login flow
-- there is a bug if you add / remove / add a source
 - install a linter for extraneous imports

 # Bad UI